inotify_init(), inotify_init1()

 QNX SDP8.0C Library ReferenceAPIDeveloper

-Initialize the inode notify system
+Initialize the filesystem event notification system

 Synopsis: